sokunheng/DownEdit/README.md

  main.py
 ```

-If you're a non coder can also download the application and install on your Window. <br/>
+If you're a non coder, you can also download the application and install on your Window. <br/>
 => [Download](https://github.com/SokunHeng/DownEdit/releases)

 ## 🔨 Module